 Common Misconceptions of the McKenzie Method®

-There are many misconceptions associated with MDT, several of which are listed below:
+There are many misconceptions associated with MDT.

 Let us address each of these issues point by point to more accurately portray what MDT is:

-MDT is NOT a series of exercises
+Isn't MDT just a series of special exercises?

 MDT is NOT just about the intervertebral disc

 Whilst the disc model is a useful way of explaining Derangement in the spine the actual source of most low back pain is not known.
 It needs to be stressed that MDT is not reliant on a patho-anatomical diagnosis but is based around a sound research proven classification system, and this in itself guides the clinician to the required management strategy.

 Does MDT use manual therapy procedures or techniques?